-Traditionally and until now, in many countries legal metrology was mainly concerned with gas meters in the field of gas metering.
-However, in general the price of the transaction for a quantity of gas not only depends on the volume measured using volume meters that are subject to metrological control, but also on the metering parameters (installation, gas meter, pressure, temperature) and the nature of the gas.
+Traditionally and until now, in many countries, legal metrology was mainly concerned with gas meters in the field of gas metering.
+However, in general, the price of the transaction for a quantity of gas is not only depending on the volume measured using volume meters subject to metrological control, but also on the metering parameters (installation, gas meter, pressure, temperature) and the nature of the gas.
 For these reasons, this Recommendation introduces the notion of measuring system.

-National authorities may decide whether the legal metrological control is applicable:
+The national authorities may decide if the legal metrological control is applicable: